scribe-security/docs/docs/platforms/overview.md

 The option `--scope.secret.skip` is used for opting out of secrets discovery within the Kubernetes environment.

 ## The Evidence Command
-This command is used for uploading evidence, bases on the assets discovered in the previous step, to the attestation store.
+This command is used for uploading evidence, based on the assets discovered in the previous step, to the attestation store.
-This command is for creating platform-evidence; creating SBOMs of assets such as DockerHub images is done through the `bom` command.
+This command is for creating platform evidence; creating SBOMs of assets such as DockerHub images is done through the `bom` command.

-The evidence command uses Scribe's `valint`tool to upload the evidence and to sign it if necssary.
+The evidence command uses Scribe's `valint` tool to upload the evidence and to sign it if necessary.
+Documentation of the `valint` tool can be found [here](https://scribe-security.netlify.app/docs/introducing-scribe/what-is-scribe/).

 ### Common Options